860 Second St

 1982

-Chris Spedding plays the Stone, San Francisco
+San Francisco: Chris Spedding plays the Stone

-4 May: the Associates release their second album, Sulk, produced by the Associates and Mike Hedges
+4 May: The Associates release their second album, Sulk, produced by the Associates and Mike Hedges

 21 June: ABC releases their first album, The Lexicon of Love, produced by Trevor Horn